bahim22/work/Docs_Py/pyinfo3.md

 ValueError: malformed node or string
 ```

 Coroutines
 ----------

 * **Coroutines have a lot in common with threads, but unlike threads, they only give up control when they call another coroutine and they don’t use as much memory.**
 * **Coroutine definition starts with `'async'` and its call with `'await'`.**
 * **`'asyncio.run(<coroutine>)'` is the main entry point for asynchronous programs.**
 * **Functions wait(), gather() and as_completed() start multiple coroutines at the same time.**
 * **Asyncio module also provides its own [Queue](#queue), [Event](#semaphore-event-barrier), [Lock](#lock) and [Semaphore](#semaphore-event-barrier) classes.**

-#### Runs a terminal game where you control an asterisk that must avoid numbers:
+#### Runs a terminal game where you control an asterisk that must avoid numbers

 ```python
 import asyncio, collections, curses, curses.textpad, enum, random